StevenGeller/goose-bitcoin-hackathon-playbooks/PLAYBOOKS/00-Introduction-to-Tools/README.md

 *   **Key Features**:
     *   User-friendly interface for managing Bitcoin and Lightning.
     *   Often highlighted for its clear design and robust functionality.
+    *   Deploy self-custodial Bitcoin wallets in a scalable and developer-friendly way.
 *   **Hackathon Edge**:
     *   Good as a user-facing wallet for testing transactions.
     *   Can be another option for participants looking for a solid mobile or desktop wallet experience.